thkkk/manibox/README.md

 ## Dataset

-The full space version dataset is in [Download link](https://ml.cs.tsinghua.edu.cn/~hengkai/20240923_41_30_28_integration_38150.pkl).
+The full space version dataset is in 🛢️[Download link](https://ml.cs.tsinghua.edu.cn/~hengkai/20240923_41_30_28_integration_38150.pkl).
 It has a total of 38,150 trajectories, which you should rename to integration.pkl in any directory.

 ## Student Training Instructions